JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin_faq.md

 </tab>
 </tabs>

-As a result of disabling building searchable options, the [configurables](settings.md) that your plugin provides won't be searchable in the <menupath>Settings/Preferences</menupath> dialog.
+As a result of disabling building searchable options, the [Settings](settings.md) that your plugin provides won't be searchable in the <menupath>Settings/Preferences</menupath> dialog.
+Disabling of the task is suggested for plugins that are not intended to provide custom settings.

 ### How to show log file of sandbox instance